Visitor guide

 How does our service work?

 We are an independent concierge service.
-We do not own or operate Mosteiro da Batalha and we are not affiliated with Museus e Monumentos de Portugal.
-What we do is purchase your skip-the-line ticket from the official portal on your behalf, in your name, on the date you choose.
+We do not own or operate Mosteiro da Batalha and we are not affiliated with the site authority What we do is purchase your skip-the-line ticket from the official website on your behalf, in your name, on the date you choose.
 The ticket arrives by email as a PDF QR code from us within a few hours of your purchase.
-We provide English-language support before, during and after your visit, and we re-send the PDF 24 hours before your visit so it's at the top of your inbox.
+We provide support in your own language before, during and after your visit, and we re-send the PDF 24 hours before your visit so it's at the top of your inbox.

 Our concierge fee is included in the displayed price.
 We do not charge any additional service charges, currency-conversion fees or processing fees at checkout.
 The price you see on the ticket card is the price your card is charged in your local currency.
 Tickets are issued for a specific date and are non-refundable and non-transferable once issued.
 All sales are final.
 The only refund cases are operator-side failures — for example, an unscheduled monastery closure on your date — in which we contact every affected customer and refund in full when no equivalent date can be secured within your trip.